wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-bring-all-together-engaging-virtual-events/includes/introduction.md

 A successful virtual event involves work from many people:

 - The organizer who sets up the meeting and lines up presenters
 - The producer who manages content, presenters, and tooling
-- The moderator who runs the event itself and coordinates questions from attendees.
+- The moderator who runs the event itself and coordinates questions from attendees
-- The attendees themselves - your audience.
+- The attendees themselves - your audience

 Each of these roles experiences the event differently.
 If you're putting together a virtual event, one of the last tasks on your plate is preparing your producers, presenters, moderators, and attendees to help make their experiences as great as possible.